SANDALBOYZ/SANDALBOYZ/src/content/returns.md

 #### Domestic

-FREE standard shipping and free returns for all orders placed in the US (2-5 days).
+Shop with confidence.
+Free returns and exchanges on all orders.

+Standard shipping (2-5 days) is $5.
+Free standard shipping on all orders above $100.
-Express shipping (1-3 days) is available for $12 USD upgrade.
+Express shipping (1-3 days) is available for $12.50 USD upgrade.

 #### International

-Standard International Shipping w/ Signature Confirmation (3-5 days) $20.
+Standard International Shipping w/ Signature Confirmation (3-5 days) $21.50 USD.

-FREE international shipping on all orders over $150.
+FREE international shipping on all orders over $175.

 International customers are responsible for customs charges that may apply depending on country.
+Unfortunately our free returns policy does not cover international customers.
 International customers are responsible for covering return shipping for returns/exchanges.

 ### RETURN/EXCHANGE